 These relate to bank guarantees in respect of rental properties.
 These bank guarantees are fully cash backed by funds drawn from the debtor finance facility (refer Note 14(a) and Note (7)) and are secured against any claims, proceedings, losses or liabilities which may arise from these instruments.

-(i) Financing arrangements
+14. Borrowings (continued)(i) Financing arrangements